jordyvanvorselen/travel-lists/README.md

     cp env.sample .env
 ```

 To start the server which automatically recompiles the code on code changes, use [air](https://github.com/air-verse/air).
-Air will also build all our `JavaScript`, `CSS`, `sqlboiler` files and `Templ` templates and keep them up to date during development:
+Air will also build all our `JavaScript` and `CSS` files and `Templ` templates and keep them up to date during development:

 ```sh
     go install github.com/air-verse/air@latest